DannyVanpoucke/HIVE4-tools/documentation/phonons.md

                 Interactions are limited to the subsystem.
 	* supercell  : Logical indicating if the input data is super-cell data and need to be treated that way. (**DEFAULT**=.FALSE.)
-                  If this keyword is set to true, also the keywords cells, nrunitatoms and unitatomlist need to be given.
+                  If this keyword is set to true, also the keywords *cells*, *nrunitatoms* and *unitatomlist* need to be given.
 	* reducedDYNMAT: Logical indicating if the dynamical matrix is generated for the reference atoms only (.TRUE.) or for all atoms in the system(.FALSE.).